 - You want a central location

-3. Plaza Moyua, Where to Stay in Bilbao for Shopping & Family
+3. Plaza Moyua, one of the best areas to stay in Bilbao for shopping

 One of the most central locations in all of Bilbao, staying in Plaza Moyua gives you easy and convenient access to most of the city’s iconic attractions.
 If you follow the Alameda de Recalde road north, you will arrive at the world-famous Guggenheim art museum in just minutes.